Dave-Gilbert/rgen/README.md

 sit down with a stack of homework assignments and write on each with a red pen.
 I found this style of grading extremely difficult.
-More recently I've used spreadsheets to build grade reports which was an improvement over manual notekeepign, although not ideal.
+More recently I've used spreadsheets to build grade reports which was an improvement over manual notekeeping, although not ideal.

 I wrote the initial version of Rgen in a few weeks at the start of the summer semester and have been using it to evaluate student homework and test submissions since then.
 With each homework assignment that I grade I find a few bugs or limitations in Rgen that I fix.
-I grade and return things much faster than I did in the past, and that the supplied comments are far more detailed than I would normally be able to provide.
+I grade and return things much faster than I did in the past.
+The supplied comments are far more detailed than I would normally be able to provide.
 I believe that the consistency of the remarks and the shorter grading times contribute to better learning outcomes, and generally happier students.

 I occasionally suffer from wrist strain.
 It is an occupational hazard in computing.
 I've spent time optimizing the menus in Rgen to minimize key